Marathon Mastery: Structured Training Plans & How a Smart Pacing App Elevates Your Journey

 9‑12Introduce goal‑pace intervals, adjusting based on real‑time feedback.

-• Adaptive adjustments shorten or extend intervals based on fatigue scores.
+• The system extends or shortens intervals based on your fatigue signals.

 • After each run, review the data: average pace, heart‑rate zones, perceived effort.